 - patch management

 Alternatively, Your Business Community members can gain discounts on the wider ‘IASME Governance’ assessment.
 IASME Governance includes Cyber Essentials but includes additional safeguards to provide even greater resilience.
 The additional checks include physical security, data back-ups and staff awareness.
 The IASME Governance standard is written along similar lines to ISO27001 yet is more practical for SMEs.
-IASME Governance also offers an optional GDPR element to indicate your readiness for the Data Protection changes being enforced from May 2018.
+IASME Governance also offers an optional GDPR element to indicate your readiness for the Data Protection changes that came into effect in May 2018.